-With the effective date June 22, 2018, Oklahoma has been added to Assembly Bill 1887, the law restricting the funding or sponsoring of state business travel to states with discriminatory laws.
+With the effective date April 15, 2019, South Carolina has been added to Assembly Bill 1887, the law restricting the funding or sponsoring of state business travel to states with discriminatory laws.

 The current list of restricted states are as follows: